Calbabreaker/validation-chain/README.md

 # Validation Chainer

-> A visualy pleasing way to validate your inputs
+> A tool to validate your inputs in a visualy pleasing and flexible way.

 ## Install

+---

 ```sh
 npm install validation-chainer